 - Tap Erase all data and confirm the selection when prompted.

 Additionally, if you dislike bloatware that comes with MIUI, we have just the right article for you.
 Learn how to easily debloat your Redmi Note 8 with the steps explained here.
 No unlocking bootloader or root needed.

 With that side note, we can conclude this article.
 Thank you for reading and we hope this piece shed some light on issues you experienced.
-If you have additional problems that we forgot to post or any questions concerning Redmi Note 8 issues, make sure to tell us in the comments section below.
+If you want to discuss this article further, but also find more articles like this, make sure to follow us on Facebook and Twitter.